-As a CapitaLand-sponsored REIT, CRCT is managed by wholly owned subsidiaries of CapitaLand which include the Manager as well as Property Managers which oversee daily property operations for the portfolio of malls.
+As a CapitaLand-sponsored REIT, CRCT is managed by wholly owned subsidiaries of CapitaLand which include the Manager as well as Property Managers that oversees the daily property operations for the portfolio of malls.
 The Manager and Property Managers are responsible for the property operations across CRCT’s portfolio, and abide by CapitaLand sustainability framework, policies, guidelines, as well as ethics and code of business conduct.

-CRCT’s sustainability strategies and objectives are aligned to the Group’s credo of ‘Building People.
+CRCT’s sustainability strategy is aligned to Capitaland’s (Group) credo of ‘Building People.
 Building Communities’.
 The Group is committed to improving the economic and social well-being of its stakeholders through the development of its projects and management of its operations.
 In a rapidly changing business landscape, it actively embraces innovation to ensure commercial viability without compromising the environment for future generations.

 The Group’s integrated human capital strategy aims to recruit, develop and motivate employees to drive growth.
-Community development is also an important component of the Group’s commitment to sustainability.
-It focuses on providing support to enhance the lives of underprivileged children through corporate philanthropy and employee volunteerism.
+Community development is an important component of our commitment to sustainability.
+It focuses on providing support to enhance the lives of underprivileged children and vulnerable elderly, through corporate philanthropy and employee volunteerism.

-CapitaLand is one of the first companies in Singapore to voluntarily publish its annual Sustainability Report and externally assure the entire report.
-Benchmarking against an international standard and framework that is externally validated helps the Group overcome the challenges to sustainability reporting that arise from its diversified asset types and geographical presence.
-CapitaLand is also a signatory to the UN Global Compact and its Global Sustainability Report serves as its Communication on Progress, which will be made available at www.unglobalcompact.org when published.
-Some of CapitaLand’s key efforts and programmes in relation to UN Sustainable Development Goals (SDGs) will be included in the annual Sustainability Report 2017 when published.
+Our Sponsor, CapitaLand, was one of the first companies in Singapore to voluntarily publish its annual Global Sustainability Report and externally assure the entire report.
+Benchmarking against an international standard and framework that is externally validated helps CapitaLand to overcome the challenges in sustainability reporting that arise from its diversified asset types and geographical presence.
+CapitaLand is also a signatory to the United Nations (UN) Global Compact and the Global Sustainability Report serves as its Communication on Progress, which will be made available at www.unglobalcompact.org when published.

-For its efforts, CapitaLand is listed in the Sustainability Yearbook, Dow Jones Sustainability World Index and Asia Pacific Index, Global Real Estate Sustainability Benchmark (Regional Sector Leader for Asia, Diversified), FTSE4Good Index Series, MSCI Global Sustainability Indexes, Euronext VigeoEiris Indices World 120, STOXX® Global ESG Leaders Indices, and SGX Sustainability Indices.
+For its efforts, CapitaLand is listed in the Sustainability Yearbook, Global 100 Most Sustainable Corporations, Dow Jones Sustainability World Index and Asia Pacific Index, Global Real Estate Sustainability Benchmark (Regional Sector Leader for Asia, Diversified), FTSE4Good Index Series, MSCI Global Sustainability Indexes, Euronext VigeoEiris Indices World 120, STOXX® Global ESG Leaders Indices.

-The CapitaLand Global Sustainability Report 2017 will be published by end-May 2018 and will cover the Group’s portfolio and employees, including its listed real estate investment trusts CapitaLand Mall Trust, CapitaLand Commercial Trust, Ascott Residence Trust, CapitaLand Retail China Trust and CapitaLand Malaysia Mall Trust, unless otherwise indicated.
-The report will be externally assured to AA1000 Assurance Standard.
+CapitaLand Global Sustainability Report 2018 will be published by 31 May 2019 and will continue to be prepared in accordance with the Global Reporting Initiative (GRI) Standards: Core option.
+We will also continue to apply the Guiding Principles of the International Integrated Reporting Framework and ISO 26000:2010 Guidance on Social Responsibility and reference the UN Sustainable Development Goals and the Taskforce on Climate Related Financial Disclosure.
+It will cover the Group’s global portfolio and employees, including its listed Real Estate Investment Trusts (REITs) CapitaLand Mall Trust, CapitaLand Commercial Trust, Ascott Residence Trust, CapitaLand Retail China Trust and CapitaLand Malaysia Mall Trust, unless otherwise indicated.
+Lastly, the report will be externally assured to AA1000 Assurance Standard.

-This sustainability chapter references selected GRI Standards1 to report specific information.
-It covers CRCT’s properties from 1 January to 31 December 2017 unless otherwise stated.
+This sustainability chapter covers CRCT’s properties from 1 January to 31 December 2018 unless otherwise stated.
 The teams behind the Manager and Property Manager responsible for property and portfolio operations are identified as employees of the Trust.

 To find out more, please click on the boxes.